B1rby/Stack-Based-Buffer-Overflows/README.md

 - [Reverse shell](https://github.com/B1rby/Stack-Based-Buffer-Overflows-on-Linux-x86/blob/Module-Questions/Reverse%20shell.md)

 ## Coming soon™
+- Writeup HTB Academy Stack-Based Buffer Overflows on Windows x86
-- How to bypass the NX protection with the Return Oriented Programming (ROP) technique.
+- How to bypass NX
 - How to bypass ASLR
 - How to bypass Canaries
 - How to bypass RELRO